andrewskyboss/milestone-project-01/README.md

 - **Scope plane** - represents features we want to include into design.
 This project features are:
   - Header and footer navigation.
   - Intuitive design.
-  - Short description on every page.
+  - Short description on top of the page.
   - Contact form with CTA, to be in touch with website's owner.
   - Social media icons
   - Biography (Study and work history)